April 27th 2022

 The stress-melting head massage part of having a haircut is unbeatable, but it’s good for healthy hair as well as making you feel chilled and is something to add to your home routine too.
 “Start- massaging your scalp nightly on dry hair to build a healthier foundation to grow the best quality hair,” says Michael Shaun Corby, global creative director for Living Proof.
 “Massaging creates microcirculation and helps deliver nutrients to the follicle.
 It can also ease the tension your scalp holds so a regular scalp massage is good for the hair and to relax.

-Much more fun than it sounds, Kerastase has launched a new tool to help you find the perfect routine for your hair needs.
+Much more fun than it sounds, Kerastase have a tool to help you find the perfect routine for your hair needs.
 You fill in a quiz that asks you about your natural hair type and texture, the condition of your scalp and what you use to style your hair and at the end you’ve given a personalised routine bespoke to you

 12. Clean your hairbrush